-PHMD 6020L Physical Medicine II Lab (Didactic credits: 2; Lab credits: 2)
+PHMD 6020L Physical Medicine II Lab 2 Lab Credits

 This is part one of a two-course sequence that covers the evaluation of normal and abnormal findings of the spine through static palpatory assessment of normal and positional deviations, assessment of joint mobility through motion palpation, grading of orthopedic muscular strength, joint range-of-motion, differential diagnosis of common and special disorders, and evaluation of common disease conditions and injury of the musculoskeletal patient.
 Emphasis is on regional orthopedic physical assessment and osseous manipulation (HVLA).
-Manipulative evaluation and treatment include the sacro-iliac, lumbo-sacral, lumbar, thoracic, ribs, cervical, and occipital spinal areas.
-Students demonstrate application of Naturopathic Manipulative

-Treatment and patient management of the musculoskeletal patient.
+Manipulative evaluation and treatment include the sacroiliac, lumbosacral, lumbar, thoracic, ribs, cervical, and occipital spinal areas.
+Students demonstrate the application of Naturopathic Manipulative Treatment and patient management of the musculoskeletal patient.
 Naturopathic philosophy and principles are integrated into the course presentation.
+This lab has an accompanying lecture course.

-Prerequisites: completion of all previous quarters' courses as outlined in students' prescribed program of study
+Prerequisites: Completion of all previous quarters' courses as outlined in

-PHMD 6030 Physical Medicine III: Naturopathic Manipulative Treatment - Assessment and Application II
+PHMD 6030 Physical Medicine III: Naturopathic Manipulative Treatment - Assessment and Application II 2 Didactic Credits